Casino agrees to sell GreenYellow stake, Q2 sales growth accelerates

 Group sales accelerated in the second quarter, rising 8.1% on a same-store basis, driven by a robust performance in Latin America and a return of tourists to its city stores in France.

-Consolidated Earnings before Interest, Taxes, Depreciation and Amortisation (EBITDA) however declined 7.8% at constant exchange rates to 1.069 billion euros in the first half.
+Consolidated earnings before interest, taxes, depreciation and amortisation (EBITDA) however declined 7.8% at constant exchange rates to 1.069 billion euros in the first half, as e-commerce unit CDiscount faced a tough market for non-food.

-The retailer, which has been selling assets to reduce debt, said it had signed an agreement to sell its majority energy business GreenYellow for an enterprise value of 1.4 billion euros in a deal that will generate proceeds of 600 million euros.
+The retailer, which has been selling assets to reduce debt, said Casino, Tikehau Capital and Bpifrance signed a put option agreement with Ardian, via its infrastructure business, to sell their majority stake in GreenYellow at an enterprise value of 1.4 billion euros.

+Disposal proceeds, net of 165 million euros reinvestment, would amount 600 million euros for Casino, lifting its disposals to date to 4.0 billion euros.

 Casino, which has a stake in Brazilian food retailer GPA PCAR3.SA, reiterated its aim to maintain a high level of profitability and improve cash flow generation this year despite rising inflation.